czbiohub-sf/luminoth/docs/tutorial/01-first-steps.rst

 the most accurate model that it knows about.
 At this time, it is Faster R-CNN, but that could be replaced in the future and you, as a user, wouldn't have to change your code.

-Type ‘y' and Luminoth will check the remote index, to see what checkpoints are available.
+Luminoth will check the remote index, to see what checkpoints are available.
 Luminoth currently hosts pre-trained checkpoints for Faster R-CNN (COCO) and SSD (Pascal VOC), though more will be added.

-Type ‘y' again after it prompts you to download the checkpoint.
-The checkpoints will be stored in ``~/.luminoth`` folder.
+The checkpoints will be download and stored in ``~/.luminoth`` folder.

 After the download finishes, you will get the predictions for your image in JSON format in the standard output: